Amanda has homeschooled her four children for more than a decade.

 5. Grow Sprouts

 If you don’t have room for house plants, consider growing sprouts.
 It only takes a few days to grow them and then you can eat them on sandwiches or in salads.
 Alfalfa sprouts are probably the easiest and quickest to grow.
 Look for organic alfalfa sprouting seed.
 Seeds made for sprouting have a guaranteed higher germination rate.
 This means that more of the seeds will sprout.
 If there are a bunch of seeds in the jar that do not sprout, they can mold and ruin the rest of the batch.
-For instructions on sprouting seeds, click here.
+You can do some research for more detailed instructions on growing sprouts.

 6. Grow a Potato